 A full semester of student teaching is required for certification in ELED.
-Passing scores for the Praxis II Fundamental Subjects Content Knowledge test must be submitted to your adviser during the Student Teaching Review process.
-Students must have a 3.0 or higher GPA to student teach and for certification in the State of Pennsylvania.
+Passing scores for the Praxis II Fundamental Subjects Content Knowledge test must be submitted to your adviser during the Student Teaching Review process prior to student teaching.
+Students must have a 3.0 or higher GPA overall in their major prior to student teaching and for certification in the State of Pennsylvania.